Kelho0812/Project-Landing-Page-Odin-/README.md

 # Project-Landing-Page-Odin-

-Assignment for the Foundations (Flexbox) part of The Odin Project
+Assignment for the Foundations (Flexbox) part of The Odin Project.